 12.100.10 Player A1 inbounds the ball to A2 who is sitting close to the point of inbound (beyond the meter).
 B1 and B2 jostle A2 close to the sideline.
-A1 enters the court and makes contact with A2, preventing him from going out of court.
+A1 enters the court and contacts A2, preventing him from going out of court.
 Is there a call to make?

-Answer: A1 is guilty of unsportsmanlike behavior and is not entitled to assist a teammate from out of court.
+Answer: A1 is guilty of unsportsmanlike behaviour and is not entitled to assist a team-mate from out of court.
 A1 is issued with a technical foul, but Team A retains possession.